How many times have you heard eggs are good for you?

-The health benefits of eggs are numbering in the hundreds
+The health benefits of eggs numbers in the hundreds

 Let’s answer this question once and for all…

-As with most things in life we take the good with the bad, and with eggs there’s so much more good than bad
+With most things in life, we take the good with the bad, and with eggs, there’s so much more good than bad

 Myth About Eggs

 – Eggs are high in cholesterol and will cause high cholesterol – False